Why Does B2B Content Marketing Beyond Lead Generation Matter?

 Image Source: trewmarketing

 Let’s suppose that your business has developed a method to reduce packaging waste by a significant margin.
-It is a problem that nearly all B2B companies deal with, irrespective of the industry they are based in.
+It is a problem that nearly all B2B companies face, regardless of their industry.

 You can share and amplify this knowledge by using content marketing to spread the word.
-For instance, you can publish case studies, research articles, and informative blog posts, educating others about your niche.
+For instance, you can publish case studies, research articles, and informative blog posts to educate others about your niche.

-Trends suggest that nearly 73% of B2B businesses are including case studies in their content marketing arsenal.
+Trends indicate that nearly 73% of B2B businesses include case studies in their content marketing arsenal.

 In this way, your business can utilize content marketing to give back to the community while building your authority and credibility.